 Instead, you need to contact your new ISA provider to help you with the transfer.
 This is to ensure you keep the money within its tax-free wrapper.

 Be aware that not all ISA providers and ISAs will accept transfers.
 This can often be the case for the top paying cash ISA accounts, which are only open to new ISA funds in the current tax year, for example.

 What should I consider before transferring an ISA?

-The new ISA will give you a better return than the existing ISA
+Will the new ISA will give you a better return than the existing ISA

-You’ll face any charges for making the transfer
+Will I face any charges for making the transfer

 Always remember to contact your new ISA provider and use their transfer system.
 If you just withdraw the funds, your money will lose its tax-free status.